agardnerIT/devcontainer/README.md

 After the container is built and running, the `postStartCommand` (see [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json)) is used to run a flask web application server automatically for you.

 The `forwardPorts` directive in [.devcontainer/devcontainer.json](.devcontainer/devcontainer.json) is used to privately (only to your GitHub user) expose port 8080 and make the application available.

+## Codespace teardown

+Go to https://github.com/codespaces and delete your codespace to avoid unneccessary charges!

 ## Links